 First Day: Report to Mid Florida Institute of Plastic Surgery, 390 North Maitland Ave, Suite #1000, Altamonte Springs, 32701 at 8:00 am.
-Wear office attire or white coat.
+Wear office

-Students will gain exposure to the diverse specialty of plastic surgery by working in office, operating room and hospital settings, (Orlando Health and Advent Health), with a number of private practice surgeons, whose differing interests will provide a broad exposure.
+Students will gain exposure to the diverse specialty of plastic surgery by working in office, operating room and hospital settings (Lake Nona Medical Center) with a number of private practice surgeons, whose differing interests will provide a broad exposure.
 Occasional weekend cases may exist if an attending is on ER call.